-Be careful, higher zlib and especially lzma compression levels might take a lot of resources (CPU and memory).
+Be careful, higher compression levels might use a lot of resources (CPU/memory).

 The overall speed of course also depends on the speed of your target storage.
 If that is slow, using a higher compression level might yield better overall performance.
 You need to experiment a bit.
 Maybe just watch your CPU load, if that is relatively low, increase compression until 1 core is 70-100% loaded.